Commercial Letter of Intent to Lease

 Signatures

-The LOI must contain signature lines for the landlord and tenant.
-Adjacent to each signature should be the signing date and the individual’s printed name.
+The LOI must contain the signatures of the landlord and tenant.
+Next to each signature should be the signing date and the individual’s printed name.

 Sample